augustoaf/worker-mining-aggregation/README.md

 # Worker Aggregation - Apache Beam Temperature Aggregation

-This Apache Beam application reads equipment events from a RabbitMQ queue, aggregates temperature data over 10-second time windows per equipment, and publishes the results to another RabbitMQ queue.
+This Apache Beam application (with custom BoundedSource) reads equipment events from a message queue, aggregates temperature data over 10-second time windows per equipment, and publishes the results to another message queue.

+Important: This implementation considers a custom Apache Beam BoundedSource for RabbitMQ Message Broker just to drain the Queue.
+Usually for streamings like a message queue and to achieve parallelism, the implementation needs to consider UnboundedSource.

 ## Features

 - **RabbitMQ Integration**: Reads from `raw_equipment_events` queue and writes to `agg_temperature` queue
 - **Time-based Aggregation**: Groups events by equipment ID and 10-second time windows
 - **Temperature Averaging**: Calculates average temperature for each equipment in each window
-- **Real-time Processing**: Uses Apache Beam for scalable stream processing
+- **Real-time Processing**: Uses Apache Beam for stream processing

 ## Prerequisites